axiom82/PHP-Contract/README.md

 		                            which calls each contract term's met() method, and collects the results */
 		$contract->metOrThrow(); /* Most useful I think.
-Equivalent to met(), however, throws an exception halting the program unless caught */
+Equivalent to met(), however, throws an exception halting the program unless caught.
+Terms also have their own individual metOrThrow() method, in case you want to test line by line per term. */

 		/* Post Validation, Obtaining Filtered Data */
 		$argData = $contract->term('arg')->data(); /* Returns the term's value(s) as per the contract.